jm11116/Query-String-Library/README.md

 **replaceFullString()** - will replace the entire query string with a new query string when passed an array of key/value pairs.

 Most functions will return false if something goes wrong or the query string is malformed.
 More comprehensive error-checking will be available in a future version.

+# Notes

+Because key/value pairs are odd and even, the modulo operator is often used to perform tick/tock operations.